perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 ## Understanding the Windows Server 2016 Registry
 > - A complex database containing all information the operating system needs about the entire server
-> - Registry is the coordinating center for a specific server
+> - Registry is the coordinating centre for a specific server

 - **Data contained in the Registry:**
 	- Information about all <u>hardware components</u>